GeoBobCa/hello-world/README.md

    2.b.
 Make sure to keep track of the steps you use

-3: By this time I know that you create a new branch and switch to that branch 3.1  Then y0u update a file in the new branch
+3: By this time I know that you create a new branch and switch to that branch 3.1  Then you update a file in the new branch

 and later, do the rest of these things
 ,4,5